 7. Measure R1’s resistance.
 This will essentially equal the input impedance of the device being tested.

-So there you have it: amaze your friends, impress your main squeeze (well, on second thought maybe not), and strike fear into the forces of evil with your new-found knowledge.
+So, there you have it: amaze your friends, impress your main squeeze (well, on second thought maybe not), and strike fear into the forces of evil with your new-found knowledge of guitar input impedance.
 A guitar that feeds the right input impedance comes alive, with a crispness and fidelity that’s a joy to hear.
 Happy picking—and testing.